s-umaia/saudi-data-job-market/README.md

 - Bar Chart: Top 10 job titles
 - Map: Distribution of job postings across cities

+> 🔍 **Note on Salary Data**:
+> Salary information was largely unavailable for job postings in Saudi Arabia.
+This reflects a regional trend where employers often omit compensation details from public listings, which limited the ability to include salary-based insights in this analysis.

 ## 🧠 SQL Logic Summary